JEZLIN143/Aluminity/README.md

 These html files contain annimated contents.
-For these animation to work with there respective background pictures should be available.
-For not making this a huge bundle of files and chaos there will not be pictures available with them.
+For these animation to work effectively the corresponding background pictures for the respective pages should be available.
+For not making this a huge bundle of files and chaos there will not be pictures available with the files.